EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-sigma title="AEAD variant of the SIGMA-I protocol"}
 {: artwork-align="center"}

 The parties exchanging messages are called "U" and "V".
-They exchange identities and ephemeral public keys, compute the shared secret, and derive the keying material.
+They exchange identities and ephemeral public keys, compute the shared secret, and derive application keys.
 The messages are signed, MACed, and encrypted.

 * E_U and E_V are the ECDH ephemeral public keys of U and V, respectively.